eliteservice1002/Deep_Q_learning/README.md

 Learning to play games using just the visual input.

-Implemented it from understanding of [research paper](https://arxiv.org/pdf/1312.5602.pdf) and network is in my own library. https://github.com/ShivamShrirao/dnn_from_scratch .
+Implemented it from understanding of [research paper](https://arxiv.org/pdf/1312.5602.pdf) and network is in this library. https://github.com/ShivamShrirao/dnn_from_scratch .

 Using OpenAI gym as game environment.